danchoi/vmail/README.markdown

     # you can also omit the host part of the email address
     from barackobama

+    # you can also search by the full name, first name, or last name associated
+    # with an email; use double quotes to enclose multiple words
+    cc "David Fisher"

     # subject field search; use double quotes to enclose multiple words
     subject "unix philosophy"